objectionary/news.eolang.org/_posts/2024/03/2024-03-18-cage-recursion.md

 <!--more-->

-# A little about cage
+# A little about `cage`

-In [this](https://news.eolang.org/2023-08-04-storing-objects-formed-differently-into-cage.html) post we raised the topic of cage.
-There we told how to write into cage, and what limitations there are - objects of the same `forma` can be written into one cage.
+In [this](https://news.eolang.org/2023-08-04-storing-objects-formed-differently-into-cage.html) post we raised the topic of `cage`.
+There we told how to write into `cage`, and what limitations there are - objects of the same `forma` can be written into one cage.
-Here is a simple example of using a cage:
+Here is a simple example of using a `cage`:

 ```eo
 # Cage conatains int.